z1skgr/Bash-Python-files/PReadme.md

 ## Features
 ### .TXT files [^1]:
-1. Each file contains 1 or more receipts (but at least 1)
+1. 1 or more receipts in file(but at least 1)
-2. Each receipt begins and ends with lines containing only the ‘-’ character.
+2. Begins/Ends with lines containing the ‘-’ character.
-3. Receipts are separated by lines containing only the ‘-’ character.
+3. Separated by lines containing the ‘-’ character.
-4. The first line of each receipt contains the VAT number of the company (10-digit number).
+4. First line contains the AFM number(10-digit number).
-5. The last line of each receipt contains the total purchases for that receipt.
+5. Last line contains the total purchases.
-6. In a file there can be receipts of different companies (AFM).
+6. There can be receipts of different companies (AFM).
-7. Each receipt includes the sale of multiple products (1 or more).
+7. Receipts of multiple products (1 or more).
-8. A product may appear on a receipt more than once. [^2]
+8. Reappearance of a product in a receipt. [^2]
-9. The number of spaces in the lines between the fields is variable and your program should not make assumptions about the number of empty characters.
-10. Any evidence that contains an error should be omitted, but the remaining evidence in the file should be read and saved.
+9. No problem with space characters in receipts
+10. Error in receipt => receipt ignored
+                     => file preserved

 ### Program
-Prints the following user menu repeatedly:
+Prints the following user menu repeatedly[^3]:
-1. Read input file[^3].
+1. Read input file[^4].
 2. Print statistics for a specific product.
 3. Print statistics for a specific AFM.